 QRF facilitates the inclusion of special operation warriors in select medical research and training programs.
 These findings are intended to help educate, train and enhance the future capabilities and quality of life of the special operations community and medical community at large.

-We have partnered with leading neuroscientists from the McNair Medical Institute and other fine institutions to characterize the historical, cognitive, neural and genetic attributes of top performers and their spouses including world leaders, executives, and special operation warriors.
+We have partnered with leading neuroscientists from Methodist Healthcare and other fine institutions to characterize the historical, cognitive, neural and genetic attributes of top performers and their spouses including world leaders, executives, and special operation warriors.

 In addition, we are working with the neuroscientists to study, diagnose, and treat hormonal deficiencies (like low testosterone) that result from concussions and other brain trauma in special operation warriors.